samooth/spacedht/README.md

 }
 ```

-See [dht-rpc](https://github.com/mafintosh/dht-rpc) for more options as HyperDHT inherits from that.
+See [dht-rpc](https://github.com/samooth/dht-rpc) for more options as SpaceDHT inherits from that.

 *Note:* The default bootstrap servers are publicly served on behalf of the commons.
 To run a fully isolated DHT, start one or more dht nodes with an empty bootstrap array (`new DHT({bootstrap:[]})`) and then use the addresses of those nodes as the `bootstrap` option in all other dht nodes.
 You'll need at least one persistent node for the network to be completely operational.